zsj1444max/caaice-website/content/about.md

 description: "CAAICE is an independent nonprofit researching how Asia powers its AI and data infrastructure."
 ---

-The California–Asia AI & Clean Energy Center is an independent, non-partisan research organisation based in California.
-We are a 501(c)(3) nonprofit.
+The California–Asia AI & Clean Energy Center is an independent, non-partisan research organisation based in California and organized as a California nonprofit public benefit corporation.

 ## Why we exist